 This research, and other projects currently underway in Bowen’s lab, shed more light on how salt marshes are sustained and what could possibly be done to keep them intact.
 “If a marsh is failing, there is no real way to restore the microbes,” said Bowen.
 “But what can be created is the environment that will help these microbes thrive.”

-Bowen is part of the Urban Coastal Sustainability Initiative in the College of Science at Northeastern University.
+Bowen is part of The Coastal Sustainability Institute in the College of Science at Northeastern University.